José Alfredo Rodríguez

 José Alfredo Rodríguez (born September 26, 1989) is a Mexican professional boxer who held the WBA light flyweight interim title from 2011 to 2012.
 He challenged for the WBA world title in 2012 and also the IBF super flyweight title in 2017.

 Professional career

 In August 2010, José beat undefeated Karluis Díaz for the vacant WBC Youth Intercontinental Light Flyweight title.

-WBA Light Flyweight Championship
+WBA light flyweight interim championship

 On November 19, 2011 Rodríguez upset Nethra Sasiprapa to win the interim WBA Light Flyweight Championship.

+IBF super Flyweight title challenge

+On January 29, 2017 Rodríguez unsuccessfully challenged Jerwin Ancajas for the IBF super flyweight title.